zunzun08/An-Introduction-to-Metropolis-Hastings-Algorithm-and-Overlay/Metropolis Hastings Algorithm.md

 # The Metropolis Hastings Algorithm

 **Introduction:**
 The Metropolis-Hastings (MH) algorithm is a Monte Carlo Markov Chain (MCMC) method that allows us to generate samples from a "target" distribution.
 A target distribution is a function whose form is known but whose constant of integration is unknown and/or cannot be calculated through traditional methods or numerical methods.
 Because the constant of integration cannot be calculated, traditional methods of smpling such as the inverse CDF method cannot be applied.
 Instead, we'll explore the Metropolis Hastings algorithm which works by an iterative process: it draws samples from a proposal probability density function and based on overlap, the probability a sample drawn from the proposal can replace a sample from the target subsequently, the sample is accepted or rejected.
-After a few thousand iterations, the MH algorithm simulates sampling from the target distribution, without ever cacluclating the constant of integration.
+After a few thousand iterations, the MH algorithm simulates sampling from the target distribution, without ever calculating the constant of integration.

 **Example:**
 Suppose $q(x) \sim N(0,1)$ and $p(x) \sim N(1,2)$ where $p(x)$ is a distribution that is easy to sample from and $q(x)$ is difficult to sample from.
 By applying the MH Algorithm 10,000 times, and only sampling from $p(x)$, we can achieve the following result: